-As we know, patch panel is a passive device with a number of ports.
+As we know, the patch panel is a passive device with a number of ports.
 It’s a cable management tool that most frequently used, typically in a data center.
-However, for some people, they are still confused about the function of patch panel, and post questions on forum such as what is the purpose of patch panel in networking, why not connect end device directly to switch?
+However, for some people, they are still confused about the function of a patch panel, and post questions on a forum such as what is the purpose of the patch panel in networking, why not connect end device directly to switch?
 This article will help you find the answer.

 How Patch Panel Works

-Unlike the fiber patch panel, copper patch panel is divided into feed-through and punch down types.
+Unlike the fiber patch panel, the copper patch panel is divided into feed-through and punch down types.
 The feed-through panel contains RJ45 ports on two sides, which is convenient for users to plug the cables.
 And the punch down panel is equipped with Rj45 ports on the front side and punch down terminations and color coding on the rear side.
 Each set of punch down terminations corresponds to a port on the front side.
 So you have to terminate all cables into the patch panel first.

 Main Function of Patch Panel

-As a cable management tool, the primary benefit of using patch panel is the improved organization and easier management of your network.
+As a cable management tool, the primary benefit of using a patch panel is the improved organization and easier management of your network.
 But how?
-As the figure 3 shows, a patch panel is usually installed within a server rack.
+As figure 3 shows, a patch panel is usually installed within a server rack.
 And you may encounter many or even thousands of fiber optic cables and cable connection.
 Using a patch panel, you can label the patch panel, so that you know which end device or room the cable run goes to.
-This will be helpful when you need to make changes on the cables.
+This will be helpful when you need to make changes to the cables.

 Also, we can see that all cables on the server rack have a bend radius (a term used to describe how sharply a cable can safely bend at any given point).
-If the fibers bent beyond the minimum bend diameters may lead to break, causing network failures.
+If the fibers bent beyond the minimum bend diameters may lead to breaking, causing network failures.
 Therefore, using a patch panel, the cables bend radius will be reduced, which can enhance the cables’ long term reliability.

 Where to Buy Patch Panel

-FS.COM is the reputable source to buy patch panels.
 The following are some 1U patch panels I’d like to recommend to you.

 FS 1U fiber patch panels are designed with LC and SC ports.
-In order to meet different customers’ demands, FS has released 24 port patch panel and 48 port patch panel.
+In order to meet different customers’ demands, FS has released a 24 port patch panel and 48 port patch panel.